jrremlinger/LC_ToxicOmega_Tools/README.md

 Arguments:
 * Page Number: Specific page of the item list to view.
 Will default to the last page viewed.

-Example: "item 2" displays page two of the items list
+Example: "item 2" displays page two of the items list.

 ---
 ### **Give (Item ID) Optional: (Amount) (Value) (Target)**